UEFA Conference League Live football scores & stats

 Matchday 1: AEK Larnaca 4-0 AZ Alkmaar

 Having reached the round of 16 in the Conference League in the 2022/23 season, AEK Larnaca made a triumphant return to this tournament by comfortably defeating semi-finalists from that campaign, AZ Alkmaar, with a scintillating attacking display in Cyprus.
+Despite a notable difference in recent European coefficients (96 to 37), Larnaca imposed themselves throughout and finished the night having created 20 chances to their opponents' five.

-After AZ's Alexandre Penetra was sent off early on the hosts took full advantage, Waldo Rubio firing home from close range in the 25th minute before Riad Bajić headed in a second after half-time. Đorđe Ivanović's side-footed finish and Marcus Rohdén's thunderous strike added gloss to the victory.
+After AZ's Alexandre Penetra was sent off early on the hosts took full advantage, Waldo Rubio firing home from close range in the 25th minute before Riad Bajić headed in a second after half-time.
+Djordje Ivanović's side-footed finish and Marcus Rohdén's thunderous strike added gloss to the victory.

 Conference League highlights: AEK Larnaca 4-0 AZ Alkmaar